jim-easterbrook/Photini/src/doc/manual/regions.rst

 .. image:: ../images/screenshot_275.png

-This is made easier if you zoom in by holding down the ``Ctrl`` key while scrolling with the mouse scroll wheel.
+Positioning the region is made easier if you zoom in by holding down the ``Ctrl`` key while scrolling with the mouse scroll wheel.
 (The zoom can also be adjusted with ``Ctrl-Plus`` and ``Ctrl-Minus`` key combinations.)

 .. image:: ../images/screenshot_276.png